 - Please note that while you are more than welcome to use The Free Orchestra in commercial projects, it is not allowed to redistribute or resell the sounds without prior, written permission of ProjectSAM.

-Get Sordino Violins now by adding it to your cart and following the checkout process.
-It will be automatically added to your ProjectSAM account.
+Get Sordino Violins now by clicking the Get Now button.
+It will be automatically added to your ProjectSAM account, ready for downloading!